-Whether you have sensitive skin or would rather shop your own skin care stash than add a new product to the mix, discover five anti-aging and acne-fighting alternatives for retinol below.
+Whether you have sensitive skin or would rather shop your own skin care stash than add a new product to the mix, discover five retinol alternatives that are anti-aging and acne-fighting below.

 If you’ve poked around beauty retail shelves, scrolled through skin care-centric Insta channels, or have perused any beauty magazine in the last few months then you’ve probably noticed that retinol, a longtime dermatologist favorite, is having a major mainstream moment.